KBNLresearch/spatio-temporal-topics/st/doc/source/setup_es.rst

 Run an ES server
 ------------------
 1. Download and install elasticsearch as described `here`_.
+Note: we use language model, so we need a version later than 1.2.

 .. _`here`: http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/_installation.html